 We don't know what the tail looked like, but the model-makers had to pick something, so they went with a tail with a large fin on the bottom.
-Likewise, we know it had to have pectoral fins, and these are large and well-detailed.
+I'm quite certain this is wrong: it lacks the surface area needed to move such a predator, especially with all that armor.
+Likewise, we know it had to have pectoral fins, and these are large but weird.
 We don't know if dorsal or caudal fins were large or small.
 And the line of scutes along the sides (meant to suggest a lateral line, perhaps?
 If so, they are really overdoing it) are an invention as far as we know.
-Finally, we don;t know how much of the armor was visible vs being covered with skin/muscle: some scientists opt for a more streamlined Dunk.
+Finally, we don't know how much of the armor was visible vs being covered with skin/muscle, but scientists are increasingly going for a more streamlined Dunk.

 A dunk expert, Gavin Hanke of the Royal BC Museum, weighed in on my post of this in FaceBook.
 He wrote: "...the reinforced spine like edges to the fins is fiction,.....all the arthrodires I have seen show tubercles in predictable patterns, sutures, lateral line canals, and straight cracks if present are taphonomic artefacts.
 I have not seen any papers detailing such scratches in any placoderm species."